ThijsDreef/pointOfNoReturn/README.md

   - decreases refCounter
 - void isRemoved()
   - returns true if no module has a reference and the container can be deleted

+### transform

+transform is a class that is used in the rendering pipeline to get a matrix for rendering based on the position rotation and scale vector

+extends Component

+methods
+- Vec3 getPos()
+  - returns the position
+- Vec3 getScale()
+  - returns the scale
+- Vec3 getRot()
+  - returns the rotation in degrees

+### camera

+camera is a class that holds a reference to the cameraMatrix that gets used by a rendering module

+extends Component

+methods

+- Matrix getCameraMatrix()
+ - returns a pointer to the camera Matrix
+- void setCameraMatrix(Matrix * )
+ - sets the camera pointer to the pointer specified